everythinginthedot/Project_Genomics/README2.md

 ## 📖 **Description**

-This project focuses on genome assembly and quality assessment of *Rhizoctonia solani* using multiple sequencing technologies (HiFi, Nanopore, and Illumina).
+This project focuses on genome assembly, annotation and quality assessment of *Rhizoctonia solani* using multiple sequencing technologies (HiFi, Nanopore, and Illumina).

 ---